lucas-frois/guidelines/README.md

 Other common test types are **stress tests** and **integration tests**.
 Check that if you're developing something important.

 ### HTTP protocols
-Most of production software in 2020 are client-server based.
+Most of production software in 2020 are client-server applications.
-Starting there, you should know something about ways to comunicate on the both sides of your application.
+Based on that, you should know something about ways to comunicate on the both sides of your application.
 Years ago, you could use *Simple Object Access Protocol* (SOAP) to do this.
 However, Representational State Transfer (REST) is the present.
 Learn about [RESTful APIs](https://hackernoon.com/restful-api-designing-guidelines-the-best-practices-60e1d954e7c9).